jaspreetsidhu3/notebook/README.md

 v1.0
 ## Want to contribution ?
-* We welcome to contribute everyone to contribute on this project
+* We welcome everyone to contribute on this project
 ### To contribute
 * Fork this project
 * Clone onto your local computer